wesleywardlaw/cheese-mvc-react/walkthrough/3-cheeses-view.md

 Within the loop we have several options for performing validations according to the input `name`.
 Since we only have two validation options (character limits and non-empty string) we can write this logic in the loop.
 Preferably this should be moved to its own function for a more declarative style.
 Especially if we had more fields or validation options.

+Notice that we provide no mechanism for the `disabled` flag to ever be set `false` again within the loop.
+This is to ensure we do not ever get a `false` positive, damn that was a fitting pun.

 ```js
 const shouldDisable = fields => {
   // disabled flag, notice we use "let"